root-project/root/tree/ntuple/v7/doc/specifications.md

 - Feature flags
 - Header checksum (CRC32)
-- Collection frame of extension header envelope links
+- List frame of extension header envelope links
-- Collection frame of meta-data block envelope links
+- List frame of meta-data block envelope links
+- List frame of column group record frames
-- Collection frame of cluster summary record frames
+- List frame of cluster summary record frames

 The header checksum can be used to cross-check that header and footer belong together.